-All switchgear is to be provided as Schneider to match that used in the site MSB.
+All switchgear is to be provided as NHP Terasaki.

 All switchgear throughout the entire site is to be of the same manufacturer.
 All miniature circuit breakers are to be compact DIN style DIN rail mounted circuit breakers.

 4.2.2 OUTLETS AND ACCESSORIES